 In 1948, with the fog of World War II barely dissipated, a group of ex-RAF engineers clubbed together to start a business.
 The men planned to use their skills to supply the UK’s then bustling automotive industry.

-As that industry waned, Exception EMS – as the company was named – diversified into defence, providing emergency repairs for equipment during the Falklands War, amongst other things.
-Following a management buy-out in 1986, Exception re-focused its efforts on the assembly and testing of complex printed circuit board assemblies.
+As that industry waned, Exception EMS – as the company was named then, but now known as Fabrinet – diversified into defence, providing emergency repairs for equipment during the Falklands War, amongst other things.
+Following a management buy-out in 1986, Fabrinet (still known then as Exception) re-focused its efforts on the assembly and testing of complex printed circuit board assemblies.

 Alongside the defence industry, the company now works with the aerospace and oil and gas sectors.
-Exception designs prototypes, printed circuit boards and assemblies for mission-critical applications in these demanding industries.
-By their very nature, Exception’s products have to withstand strenuous situations.
+Fabrinet designs prototypes, printed circuit boards and assemblies for mission-critical applications in these demanding industries.
+By their very nature, Fabrinet’s products have to withstand strenuous situations.

-It’s at this point where Exception and ForrestBrown’s relationship began.
-Noel Murphy, Exception’s finance director, explains he was reluctant to get another company involved in the R&D tax credit claim process — but Noel was swayed after meeting with ForrestBrown’s team.
+It’s at this point where Fabrinet and ForrestBrown’s relationship began.
+Noel Murphy, Fabrinet’s finance director, explains he was reluctant to get another company involved in the R&D tax credit claim process — but Noel was swayed after meeting with ForrestBrown’s team.

 “ForrestBrown gave us a lot of confidence in what they were doing,” he says.
 “We met staff who had actually worked in the R&D unit at HMRC, so knew what it was like from the other side.”